jordan-tuinman/about-me/README.md

 Hi, I'm Jordan - a full stack developer with a passion creating intuitive software that assists people in improving their lives.
 I especially enjoy working with JavaScript, React and Redux.

-In my spare time I enjoy rolling around in pajamas at my local Brazilian Jiu Jitsu club 🥋
+In my spare time I enjoy rolling around in pajamas at my local Brazilian Jiu Jitsu gym 🥋
 Also, I'm fluent in Japanese so I enjoy reading and watching crazy Japanese game shows.

 Currently I'm searching for a role where I can learn new skills and become a valuable member of a team, utilising my past experiences and ability to work with people from all sorts of unique backgrounds and cultures.